VivekRaaZ/validate-contact/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> I would like to thanks microverse team, github team and my coding partners, who contributed towards the completion of this task.
+> I would like to thank the Microverse team, the GitHub team, and my coding partners, who contributed towards the completion of this task.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>